henrycorredor/henrycorredor/README.md

+Hi everyone!
 ¡Buenas!

 Aquí Henry Corredor.

-En este momento estoy desarrollando el proyecto "Saheya Contable":
-- WebApp para contabilidad de pequeñas cooperativas y contabilidad descentralizada.
+Actual status:
+/*/ developing "Saheya Contable"
+- WebApp for small companies and decentralized accounting.
 - Node.js + MySql
 - ¡ESPAÑOL!
+Spanish is used in this account.

+/*/ Learning Javascript
+- Focus mainly in NodeJS
+- Next steps in getting deeper in React

 <!---
 henrycorredor/henrycorredor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.